What should I consider when buying a home?

 • What type of title evidence is to be furnished and who is to pay for it?

-• What are the terms of payment?
+• What are the terms of payment of the purchase price?

-• When can I have possession?
+• When can you have possession?

 • Who will be responsible for fire or casualty loss if that occurs after signing the contract, but before title is transferred?

 What is a purchase agreement?

 A purchase agreement is a document that is just as important as the deed itself.
 It should contain an accurate description of the property and all of the terms of the sale, including the price, the terms of payment, the type of deed to be given, the date of possession, provisions for the furnishing of title evidence, proration of real estate taxes and casualty losses, and matters on which the buyer may want to make the purchase contingent, such as financing, inspections, the sale of an existing residence, etc. In many cases, provisions for items of personal property or fixtures may be needed.

 Is a purchase agreement enforceable?

 To be enforceable, a purchase agreement must be in writing and must be signed by both the seller and buyer and, if the seller is married, by the seller’s spouse.
 The reason for this is that the seller’s spouse has an interest in the property (known as dower rights) that cannot be taken away without consent.
 Therefore, make sure that the agreement you sign is properly binding on both the seller and the seller’s spouse.

 Under Ohio’s residential disclosure laws, the seller of a home, except in limited circumstances, must disclose to prospective buyers certain information concerning the condition of the home.
 The information must be disclosed on a form prescribed by Ohio’s Department of Commerce.
 This form is known as the Residential Property Disclosure Form.
 The form must be signed by the seller, and the buyer must acknowledge receipt of the form.
 The seller’s disclosure contained in the form is limited to conditions known to the seller and is not a substitute for a professional inspection of the home.